Areas of Focus / Economic Resiliency

 Social Enterprise Projects:

-Sector-specific projects such as a virtual community network, urban hydroponic farming projects, “smart cities” technology, entrepreneur training, and nonprofit capacity building via Leading for Equity—similar to CHC’s grant-driven projects and with the potential to be operated as a separate entity such as a joint venture or even a spin-off.
+Sector-specific projects such as a virtual community network, urban hydroponic farming projects, “smart cities” technology, entrepreneur training, and nonprofit capacity building via Leading for Equity—similar to RC’s grant-driven projects and with the potential to be operated as a separate entity such as a joint venture or even a spin-off.